Roberto Stellone: Ascoli

 Stellone was appointed manager of Ascoli on 3 February 2020.
 He was sacked on 16 April 2020.

 Arezzo

 On 18 January 2021 he was hired by Serie C club Arezzo in place of Andrea Camplone.
 Arezzo was relegated to Serie D at the end of the season, and Stellone left the club.

 Reggina

-On 24 January 2022, Stellone was named new manager of Serie B club Reggina, thus becoming the third manager of the season for the Calabrians.
+On 24 January 2022, Stellone was named the new manager of Serie B club Reggina, thus becoming the third manager of the season for the Calabrians.
 He guided Reggina safely above the relegation zone with a 14th place finish in Serie B. His contract was not renewed following the sale of the club.

 Benevento

 On 6 February 2023, Stellone was appointed head coach of struggling Serie B club Benevento, replacing Fabio Cannavaro.

+Vis Pesaro

+On 31 March 2024, Stellone was hired as the new head coach of relegation-threatened Serie C club Vis Pesaro, signing a contract until 30 June 2026.